 Test the Soil

-Many veggies require eight to 10 hours of direct sunlight to reach their full potential.
+Many veggies require 8-10 hours of direct sunlight to reach their full potential.
 Choose a sunny spot, then test the soil.
 Your local Cooperative Extension office likely provides inexpensive but valuable soil tests.
 Click here for a national directory.

-The soil test will reveal the additives you need to balance the pH (ideally to somewhere between 6 and 6.5) and composition of the soil, such as phosphorus, nitrogen, potassium and calcium.
-Even perfectly balanced soil still needs plenty of organic boosters such as compost or manure, and some experts suggest adding both.
+The soil test will reveal what you need to add in order to balance the pH (ideally to somewhere between 6 and 6.5) and composition of the soil, such as phosphorus, nitrogen, potassium and calcium.
+Even perfectly balanced soil still needs plenty of organic boosters like compost or manure; some experts suggest adding both.